jaredszajkowski/finm32900_project_group6/README.md

-Project Group 6: Market Expectations in the Cross-Section of Present Values
+FINM 32900 Project Group 6: Market Expectations in the Cross-Section of Present Values
 =============================================

 ## Project Description